nextleap-project/countermitm/source/new.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - **More Asynchronous UI flow**: All steps after 2 (the sending of
-  adminstrative messages)
-  could happen asynchronously and in the background.
-This might
-  be useful because e-mail providers often delay initial messages
+  adminstrative messages) could happen asynchronously and in the background.
+This might be useful because e-mail providers often delay initial messages
   ("greylisting") as mitigation against spam.
   The eventual outcomes ("Could not establish verified connection"
-  and "successful join") can be done in asynchronous notifications
+  or "successful join") can be delivered in asynchronous notifications
-  towards Alice and Bob including a
+  towards Alice and Bob.
+These can include a notification
   "verified join failed to complete" if messages do not arrive
   within a fixed time frame.
-  In practise this means that one person can show the "Secure Group
-  invite" to a number of people in parallel, and everybody scans and
-  starts the secure-join.
-After some time everybody will be joined
-  as the protocol messages flow in parallel between the members.
+  In practise this means that secure joins can be concurrent.
+A member can show the "Secure Group invite" to a number of people.
+Each of these peers scans the message and launches the secure-join.
+As 'vg-request-with-auth' messages arrive to Alice, she will send the broadcast message that introduces every new peer to the rest of the group.
+After some time everybody will become a member of the group.

 - **Ignoring Infiltrators, focusing on message transport attacks first**:
-  If one peer is "evil" it can already
-  read all messages in the group and leak it to outsiders.
-We do not consider here
+  If one group member is "malicious" or colludes with the adversary it can leak the messages' content to outsider as this peer can by definition of member read all messages.
+Thus, we do not aim at protecting against such peers.

-  advanced attacks like an "infiltrator" peer which exchanges
-  keys for a newly joined member and collaborates with an evil provider
-  to intercept/read messages outside the group.
-We note, however, that such
-  an infiltrator (say Bob when adding Carol as a new member), will have
-  to sign the gossip fake keys.
-If Carol performs an oob-verification
-  with Alice, she can prove that Bob gossiped the wrong Alice key
+  We also choose to not consider advanced attacks in which an "infiltrator" peer exchanges collaborates with an evil provider to intercept/read messages.
+We note, however, that such an infiltrator (say Bob when adding Carol as a new member), will have to sign the gossip fake keys.
+If Carol performs an oob-verification with Alice, she can use Bob's signature to prove that Bob gossiped the wrong key for Alice.
-  because Bob has signed it.

-- **Leaving message transport attackers in the dark about verified
+- **Leaving attackers in the dark about verified groups**.
+It might be
-  groups**.
-It might be feasible to design the step 3 "secure-join-requested"
+  feasible to design the step 3 "secure-join-requested"
   message from Bob (the joiner) to Alice (the inviter) to be indistinguishable
   from other initial "contact request" messages Bob sends to Alice to establish contact.
-  This means that the provider would, when trying to substitute an Autocrypt key
-  on a first message between two peers, run the risk of **immediate and
+  This means that the provider would, when trying to substitute an Autocrypt key on a first message between two peers, run the risk of **immediate and
   conclusive detection of malfeasance**.
 The introduction of the verified
-  group protocol would thus contribute to securing the e-mail encryption eco-system,
-  rather than just securing the group at hand.
+  group protocol would thus contribute to securing the e-mail encryption eco-system, rather than just securing the group at hand.

 - **send all protocol messages through trusted channel**:
   messages from step 2 on could be transferred via